Last updated: March 8, 2023

 Smith died in 1631 at the age of 51.
 His works were widely read and he would go down as one of the founding figures in American history.
 But when we remember Smith in our classrooms and history books, what should we say?
 On the one hand, Smith challenged the social hierarchy of the day to become a name that went down in history.
 He was also a colonist who supported violence and displacement.
 Smith was a clever soldier who traveled the world in search of adventure, even learning the Algonquian language.
 He also referred to American Indians as “savages.”
 If these statements seem contradictory, it is only because we have come to see Smith as a hero of a one-sided American origin story.
 In fact, John Smith’s contradictions make him a fascinating historical figure who can help us understand not only the world he came but also its influence on our world today.

-Learn more about Captain John Smith from his journaled accounts.
+Learn more about Captain John Smith's voyages in the Chesapeake.